Vesta: The Roman Goddess of the Home and the Hearth

 Regardless, there are a few differences between the two.
 Both of these goddesses symbolized domestic order and familial faith.
 In terms of mythology, stories tend to get blurred due to the Roman conquest.
 As a result, stories that Hestia might’ve been the subject of aren’t the same for Vesta and vice versa.

-One interesting thing to note; during the Titanomachy when divine blood was spilled like water, Hestia was nowhere to be found.
+During the Titanomachy when divine blood was spilled like water, Hestia was nowhere to be found.
 This was most probably due to the fact that she took the concept of peace really seriously which, in turn, defined her personality.

 Compared to her sisters, Hestia advocated peace more often.
 The same can be said for Vesta as peace is the central driver of her faith when it comes to homeliness and comfort.